Male Pelvic Floor Therapy in Ventura, CA: Symptoms, Treatment, and What to Expect

 • Improve bladder and bowel control

-This isn’t just about symptom relief it’s about getting your body working the way it should.
+This is not just about symptom relief.
+It is about getting your body working the way it should again.

 What to Expect at Your First Visit